-An expert’s role is paramount in any clinical negligence or personal injury claim as it is the expert’s evidence that the Court will consider in assessing whether damages and, if applicable, the amount of damages that are payable by a Defendant.
+An expert’s role is paramount in any medical negligence or personal injury claim as it is the expert’s evidence that the Court will consider in assessing whether damages and, if applicable, the amount of damages that are payable by a Defendant.

 Getting the right expert from the start is key to ensuring that a Claimant has the best chance of proving their case and securing the correct level of damages.
 The instruction of any expert should therefore be given careful consideration.
 Their evidence will need to be set out clearly and will need to address all of the issues that the Court might expect it to opine upon.